-Depending on the type of system, the head of the MLDI authority may be a Chief Medical Examiner (or similar term, such as National Forensic Pathologist,) or a Chief Coroner or, in a police-led system, the Chief of Police or the Chief of the Medicolegal Division with the police.
+Depending on the type of system, the head of the MLDI authority may be a Chief Medical Examiner (or similar term, such as National Forensic Pathologist,) or a Chief Coroner or, in a law enforcement-led system, the Chief of Police/Prosecutor or the Chief of the Medicolegal Division with the police/prosecutor's office.
 Whatever the system, the head of the MLDI authority is responsible for ensuring that medicolegal deaths are investigated and the cause and manner of death are determined in an impartial and professional manner.
 The head of the MLDI authority holds significant powers and responsibilities and therefore the legal framework should set out the qualifications of the head of the MLDI authority to ensure that they have the necessary knowledge and skills to carry out their duties.
 Likewise, Medical Examiners, Coroners, and Police Investigators/ Medicolegal Officers at the subnational level (who answer to the head of the system), must also be qualified to carry out their duties.
-The requisite qualifications differ for the head of medical examiner system, coroner system, and police-led system differ.
+The requisite qualifications differ for the head of a medical examiner system, coroner system, and law enforcement-led system.
 They are therefore discussed separately below.
-If your country has a medical examiner system, complete section 4A below.
-If your country has a coroner system, complete section 4B below.
-If your country has a hybrid system with both a CME and a CC, complete sections 4A and 4B.
-If your country has a police-led system, complete section 4C.
+If your country has a medical examiner system, complete section 5A below.
+If your country has a coroner system, complete section 5B below.
+If your country has a hybrid system with both a Chief Medical Examiner and a Chief Coroner, complete sections 5A and 5B.
+If your country has a law enforcement-led system, complete section 5C.

+5.A.
 Qualifications of Chief Medical Examiner (CME)

 Good practice: Ideally, the CME is a trained forensic pathologist.
 However, given the lack of forensic pathology training programs globally, this may not be possible in many countries.
 At a minimum, the CME should be a physician certified in pathology, in accordance with your country's medical licensing or certification requirements.
 In addition to educational and professional licensing requirements, the legal framework should state the minimum numbers of years of experience required.
 While practices vary, in many jurisdictions 5 years is the minimum required experience.
 The CME should be a full-time official who is adequately paid.
-The CME should be selected or appointed based on qualifications, not a political appointee or elected official, and should enjoy civil service status, contractual agreements, or other similar types of protection, to ensure that they are not subject to political or police pressure or interference and they can only be dismissed or disciplined for appropriate cause.23 medical licensing or certification requirements.
-The minimum number of years of experience required will be less than that of the CME, and varies by jurisdiction.
-An ME should be a full-time official, adequately paid, and should enjoy civil service status, contractual agreements, or other similar types of protection, to ensure that they are not subject to political or partisan pressure or interference and they can only be dismissed or disciplined for appropriate cause.24
+The CME should be selected or appointed based on qualifications, not a political appointee or elected official, and should enjoy civil service status, contractual agreements, or other similar types of protection, to ensure that they are not subject to political or police pressure or interference and they can only be dismissed or disciplined for appropriate cause.

 Depending on the size of the jurisdiction, there may be local offices below the level of the central office, each headed by a Medical Examiner (ME) who reports to the CME.
-Ideally, each of these MEs is a trained forensic pathologist; however, at a minimum the ME should be a physician certified in pathology, in accordance with your country's
+Ideally, each of these MEs is a trained forensic pathologist; however, at a minimum the ME should be a physician certified in pathology, in accordance with your country's medical licensing or certification requirements.
+The minimum number of years of experience required will be less than that of the CME, and varies by jurisdiction.
+An ME should be a full-time official, adequately paid, and should enjoy civil service status, contractual agreements, or other similar types of protection, to ensure that they are not subject to political or partisan pressure or interference and they can only be dismissed or disciplined for appropriate cause.